 Donizetti's sensational Lucia may be the most famous of all the Scott-based operas, but second prize likely goes to Rossini's La Donna del Lago.
 After its 1819 premiere in Naples, the opera quickly spread across Europe, and even made its way to New York, in 1829.
 By the 1850s it had largely disappeared -- and was barely heard again for more than a century.
 That may be because its lead roles are among the most vocally demanding that Rossini ever wrote.
 Or, perhaps it's because the opera is long on arias and short on action.
 Whatever the reason, the opera came out of its hibernation in great form, revealing itself as one of Rossini's most purely beautiful scores.

-On World of Opera, host Lisa Simeone presents La Donna del Lago from London's historic Royal Opera House, Covent Garden, in a production featuring a distinguished international cast.
-Soprano Joyce DiDonato and mezzo-soprano Daniela Barcellona are the opera's lovers, Elena and Malcolm, along with tenors Juan Diego Florez and Colin Lee as Uberto and Rodrigo, in a performance led by conductor Michele Mariotti.
+On World of Opera, host Lisa Simeone presents La Donna del Lago from the 2016 Rossini Opera Festival in Pesaro, Italy, the composer's hometown.
+Soprano Salome Jicia and mezzo-soprano Varduhi Abrahamyan are the opera's lovers, Elena and Malcolm, along with tenors Juan Diego Florez and Michael Spyres as Uberto and Rodrigo, in a performance led by conductor Michele Mariotti.